odea-project/qAlgorithms/test/report.md

 methods are called on the bin without requiring knowledge of data points outside of the bin.
 The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData while the EIC can be used independently of the RawData it was generated from.
+Creating a bin requires all of its members to be aligned sequentially in an existing array.

 <b> The BinContainer object: </b>
 The BinContainer supplies wrapper functions to access all bins.
 The access for subsetting is